Table of Contents

 Growth hormone receptors

-GH binds to receptors with associated tyrosine kinase.
+GH binds to receptors associated with tyrosine kinase.
 Especially in the liver, insulin-like growth factors (IF) are induced and released into the blood plasma, thus initiating growth-enhancing effects.
 Furthermore, IFs are produced in the growth plate, which promotes bone growth by a paracrine fashion.
 IFs acts on the target cells via tyrosine kinase receptors.

 Effect of the growth hormone